 This recipe is great served with: rice, jacket potato, potato wedges or side salad.
 You could also serve with a thick slice of crusty bread or over toast as a smoky ‘beans on toast’ alternative.

 This is the perfect kind of meal where you could make a big batch and serve in very different ways to create the impression of different meals!

-Instead of many individual spices that most chilli recipes would typically call for, this tales things back to the simplest form by opting for a spice blend you’d already have available in your pantry.
+Instead of many individual spices that most chilli recipes would typically call for, this takes things back to the simplest form by opting for a spice blend you’d already have available in your pantry.